Living Building Pilot Update

-- Revise the minimum standards of the program related to energy use to align with the new Seattle Energy Code
+- Revise the program’s minimum energy use standards to align with the new Seattle Energy Code

-- Require an independent report to verify compliance
+- Require an independent report from a third-party to verify program compliance

 - Increase the maximum penalty for projects failing to demonstrate full compliance with the standards from 5% to 10% of construction costs

 Throughout 2014 we worked with the appointed Technical Advisory Group to develop recommendations for further revisions to the pilot program.
 We are working on a proposal to update the program that will be published in late 2015.